kb0rg/oceanRidersJournal/README.md

 ![QuiverAddBoardExample](https://raw.githubusercontent.com/kb0rg/hb_project/master/screengrabs/sg04_add.png)

+##### Contact Me

 Connect with the developer: www.linkedin.com/in/www.linkedin.com/in/kborges

-##### Credits
+##### Acknowledgements

-Many thanks to my mentors, all the Hackbright teachers and TAs (and especially my advisor Katie LeFevre), and all the friends and family who encouraged me to make the jump to Hackbright.
+Many thanks to all the amazing Hackbright teachers and TAs (especially my advisor Katie LeFevre), my mentors, and the irreplaceable collection of friends and family who encouraged me to make the jump to Hackbright.